eyecantell/prepdir/README.md

 ## 🧐 Why Use prepdir?

-`prepdir` simplifies sharing code with AI assistants by:
+`prepdir` simplifies sharing code with AI assistants:

 - **Save Time**: Automates collecting and formatting project files.
 - **Provide Context**: Combines all relevant files into one structured file.